 (* cited from AMERICAN CANCER SOCIETY)

 Colposcopy is a way of looking at the cervix through a special magnifying device called a colposcope.
 It shines a light into the vagina and onto the cervix.
 A colposcope can greatly enlarge the normal view.
 This exam allows the health care provider to find problems that cannot be seen by the eye alone.

 During colposcopy, the health care provider may see abnormal areas.
 A biopsy of these areas may be done.
 During a biopsy, a small piece of tissue is removed from the cervix.
 The sample is removed with a special device.
 Cells also may be taken from the canal of the cervix.
 A special device is used to collect the cells.
 This is called endocervical curettage (ECC).

 You may be referred for a colposcopy within a few weeks of cervical screening if:

 - some of the cells in your screening sample are abnormal

 - your cervix did not look as healthy as it should during pap smear

 - it was not possible to give you a clear result after several screening tests

 A colposcopy can also be used to find out the cause of problems such as unusual vaginal or prolonged bleeding.

 First step to not being worried is getting tested.
-Drop by our clinic and clear your doubts!
+Make appointment and clear your doubts!